1 Bg 15-1972: The Yoga of the Supreme Person

 > their identities.
 As fragmental parts and parcels of the

-> Every living entity has an individual soul, his
+> Every living entity, as an individual soul, has his

 > personal individuality and a minute form of independence.